glenneaton/foundation_s/README.md

 foundation_s
 ===

 This is a starter theme created by merging _s by Automatic and Foundation by Zurb.
 Just follow the instructions below to change out the necessary information.
+I also used the great functions.php setup from drewsymo.
+You can check out his work with Foundation and HTML5 Boilerplate `[here](https://github.com/drewsymo/Foundation)`.

 This theme is a work in progress